 Phone: 607-254-4547

-Lynda holds a bachelor’s degree in Immunology and Microbiology from the University of Bordeaux Segalen and holds a master’s degree in both Molecular and Cellular Biochemistry from the University of Bordeaux Segalen as well as in Management of Technology and Innovation from the University of Paris Dauphine.
-She is currently enrolled in the Executive MBA in Healthcare Leadership program at Cornell University.
+Lynda holds a bachelor’s in Immunology and Microbiology and master’s degrees in Molecular & Cellular Biochemistry (University of Bordeaux Segalen) and Management of Technology & Innovation (University of Paris Dauphine).
+She is currently pursuing an Executive MBA in Healthcare Leadership at Cornell University.

 Manager, Innovation Outreach